Kokusai-Tenjijō Station: Lines

-Services

-Many trains inter-run over the JR East Saikyo Line and Kawagoe Line to in Saitama Prefecture.

 Station layout

 The station has a single underground island platform serving two tracks.

 Chest-height platform edge doors were installed during fiscal 2018.

 Artwork by Osamu Tezuka

-In 2019, a 2.6 by 8.8-meter large ceramic relief by Manga legend Osamu Tezuka was permanently installed.
-It was produced by the well-known ceramic studio CREARE Atami-Yugawara Studio which spent roughly ten months creating this artwork.
+In 2019, a 2.6 by 8.8 m ceramic relief by Manga artist Osamu Tezuka was permanently installed.
+It was produced by the ceramic studio CREARE Atami-Yugawara Studio which spent roughly ten months creating this artwork.

 History

-The station opened on 30 March 1996.